phalcon/documentation/docs/views.md

     }
 );
 ```
 If no engine is defined, the [Phalcon\Mvc\View\Engine\Php][mvc-view-engine-php] will be automatically registered for you.
 These are files that contain both PHP and HTML code and have the extension `.phtml`.
-For more information regarding the [Volt][volt] template engine, please check the relevant document.
+For more information regarding the [Volt](volt.md) template engine, please check the relevant document.

 ## Views in Controllers
 Phalcon automatically passes the execution to the view component as soon as a particular controller has completed its cycle.
 The view component will look in the views folder for a folder named as the same name of the last controller executed and then for a file named as the last action executed.
 For instance, if a request is made to the URL *https://dev.phalcon.ld/admin/invoices/view/12345*, Phalcon will parse the URL as follows: